 Metro Bond Opportunity Solicitation

-To receive updates and additional PHB funding information, sign up here.
+To receive updates and information on PHB funding, sign up here.

 Portland's Local Implementation Strategy

 The Portland Housing Bureau is the partner jurisdiction supporting Metro Housing Bond implementation for the City of Portland.
 Portland’s Local Implementation Strategy was informed by the feedback and perspectives of underrepresented communities, particularly Communities of Color, seniors, immigrants, refugees and persons living with disabilities.
 Engagement efforts occurred over a four-month period (March to July 2019) and reached more than 250 individuals and community member groups.

 Total Project Funds Allocated to Portland: $211 Million